 Annuity payments stop when your beneficiary dies or becomes ineligible to receive the annuity.
-For example, payments stop for children covered under the SBP annuity when they reach age 18.
+For example, payments stop for many children covered under the SBP annuity when they reach age 18.
 The SBP annuity will terminate at any time if the child marries.
 Payments also stop for spouses covered under SBP if they remarry before age 55.